Error 403 in Web Scraping: 7 Easy Solutions and Examples

 }

-And these are the ones of a regular web browser:
+And below are the request headers from a regular web browser.

 Example